 Yes, the BLSA Board can continue to operate as it currently does under the new structures.
-It can still have the same members, the rules for adding and removing roles will remain the same (as outlined in the BLSA Bye-Law), and training, staff support and funding will still be available, and the representatives will continue to have access to funding, training and identified suitable staff support from across the Students' Union staff team.
+It can still have the same members, the rules for adding and removing roles will remain the same (as outlined in the BLSA Bye-Law), and training, staff support and funding will still be available.